hilmanda/PanjiEditor/README.md

+# How to Extract
+Extract everything directly to C: or D: do not extract inside a folder

 # HOW to RUN
 list how u can run the program
-- doble click on __PanjiEditor__ shortcut icon
+- double click on __PanjiEditor__ shortcut icon
-- type `python -u '/PanjiEditor/Main.py' on your terminal
+- type `python -u '/PanjiEditor/src/Main.py'` on your terminal
--
+- run exe file in directory ` \bin\dist`
 # SPEC

-using 'pyinstaller' to create exe file
+using 'pyinstaller' to create exe file, make sure your cmd path in bin directory
-- `pyinstaller --onefile Main.py --noconsole`
+- `pyinstaller --onefile \PanjiEditor\src\Main.py --noconsole`

-make sure your cmd path in the same directory as _Main.py_

-exe file for Windows *only*

 # disclaimer